 Recommended age groups for my books are as follows:

-- Ferdinand Fox’s Big Sleep – Nursery or Reception & /or younger Year 1
+- Ferdinand Fox’s Big Sleep and Ferdinand Fox and the Hedgehog – Nursery or Reception (or early in Year 1)

-- Henry Haynes and The Great Escape – age 6-8, so Year 1 or 2
+- Henry Haynes and The Great Escape – age 6-7, so Year 1

 - Eeek!
-The Runaway Alien – reading age 7-10 yrs, therefore suitable for Years 2 & 3.
+The Runaway Alien – reading age 7-10 yrs, therefore suitable for Years 2 and 3.